Eyad-Mohammed-Osama/EnhancedArray.js/README.md

 - **another_array** : the array which you want to differentiate with.

 Return:
+- If **another_array** isn't an instance of `Array`, it returns `null`.
-- An instance of `EnhancedArray` that contains all elements that belongs to the original array but not to the passed array.
+- Otherwise, returns an instance of `EnhancedArray` that contains all elements that belongs to the original array but not to the passed array.

 Examples:
 ```js